Philips MI 8

 The lantern is in need of a clean, but apart from that, it is in good condition.

 The shape of the lantern is not dissimilar to that of the GR100.

 The gasket around the bowl has come away in places, meaning that dust and moisture has been able to enter the lantern.

 With a lamp fitted, the length of the lantern becomes obvious.
-The mark left by a 55 W lamp can still be seen at the end of the lantern, so one has definitely been used in the lantern in the past.
+The mark left by a 55 Watt lamp can still be seen at the end of the lantern, so one has definitely been used in the lantern in the past.